krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     Presence calculus makes this separation explicit.
 It begins with measure theory and develops sample path tools for _observable_ signals.
 This situates it firmly within operational analysis— as both a practical modeling and measurement substrate—where sample path reasoning arises naturally.

-    Crucially, it is a deterministic paradigm, equally applicable to stochastic and non-stochastic systems.
+    Crucially, like sample path analysis, it is a _deterministic_ paradigm, that is applicable to both stochastic and non-stochastic systems.

 On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of